 Quality Control

-We inspect at the factory so your customers never receive problems.
+I coordinate quality inspections through our trusted partners at the factory so your customers never receive problems.

 Quality problems found after shipment cost 10x more to fix than at the factory.